Icybee/Icybee/README.md

 # Icybee

-Icybee is a CMS for PHP5.5+
+Icybee is a CMS for PHP.

 If you want to try the CMS for yourself please [download the demonstration](http://icybee.org/icybee-demo-latest.zip) and follow the [installation guide](https://github.com/Icybee/Icybee/wiki/Installation-guide-for-Icybee%27s-epic-demonstration).